 About Our Chapter

 The South Shore Chapter was founded over 45 years ago and has met in the Weymouth area since its formation.
-For most of its early years the chapter met at the Officers Club in the Weymouth Naval Air Station.
-Since the base closure it has met monthly March through June and September through December and presently meets at the Hearth & Kettle Restaurant, Rt.
-18 in Weymouth.
-We enjoy a social half-hour, dinner and a speaker or entertainment.
-The chapter has about 60 members including currently serving officers, mostly from reserve components, retired officers and surviving spouses.
-At a typical meeting we will have 20-30 people attending the event.
-The chapter publishes a monthly newsletter that announces the next meeting and provides for reservations, summarizes the past meeting and makes announcements.
-It distributes via email and US Mail to those non-electronic members.
+Since the COVID 19 pandemic we have met virtually and will continue until rules change.
+We enjoy a social period as we log in (BYOB), and a speaker .
+The chapter has about 50 members including currently serving officers, mostly from reserve components, retired officers and surviving spouses.
+At a typical meeting we will have 20+/- people attending.
+The chapter publishes a monthly email newsletter that announces the next meeting and provides for reservations, summarizes the past meeting and makes announcements.
 This is the primary means members are notified about meetings and receive other news of chapter importance.